UNIT-Electronics-MX/unit_pulsar_esp32_c6/docs/_sources/index.rst

    contain the root `toctree` directive.

-**PULSAR NANO ESP32 C6** Development Board
+**PULSAR C6** Development Board
 ==========================================

 .. note::
 	You are  reading the most recent version available.

-Documentation for the UNIT NANO ESP32C6 Development Board.
+Documentation for the UNIT PULSAR C6 Development Board.
 This board is a versatile ultra-low-power microcontroller with advanced connectivity and peripheral features, making it suitable for a wide range of IoT and embedded applications.

 .. _figura3-dualmcu-one: